Wilson Elementary Wildcat Facts

 Wilson Elementary School serves 462 students in Kindergarten through grade six, with an additional 50 children in our preschool.
 We are proud of our diverse student population that allows us to develop a mutual understanding of working collaboratively to support our students.
 Our teachers and staff are committed to providing a rigorous and comprehensive academic program.
 We are excited to be able to provide students with one-to-one technology in grades 4-6 as well as challenging music and science programs.

 Each Friday, we will be holding Wildcat Rallies starting right at 8:15.
-You are invited to serve as a spectator to see performances by one class per week and find out which student's names are drawn for Wildcat Tickets prizes.
+Parents are invited to serve as a spectator to see performances by one class per week and find out which students' names are drawn for Wildcat Tickets prizes.
 This will be a great opportunity to hear important announcements and join in the fun with our school!

 Each month we will be focusing on a growth mindset to foster positive growth in our school community.
 Our Wildcat Student Council will be announcing the trait at the first Wildcat Rally of the month.

-For the month of February, the monthly growth mindset is Hard Work.
+For the month of April, the monthly growth mindset is Skill.